Fully Hyperbolic Convolutional Neural Networks for Computer Vision: Related work

 \paragraph{Numerical stability of HNNs} The exponential growth of the Lorentz model's volume with respect to the radius can introduce numerical instability and rounding errors in floating-point arithmetic.
 This requires many works to rely on 64-bit precision at the cost of higher memory and runtime requirements.
-To mitigate this, researchers have introduced feature clipping and Euclidean reparameterizations \cite{mishne-et-al-2022,guo-et-al-2022,mathieu-et-al-2019}.
-We adopt these approaches in HCNN, allowing us to run under float32 arithmetic and reducing the computational cost.
+To mitigate this, researchers have introduced feature clipping and Euclidean reparameterizations \citep{mishne-et-al-2022,guo-et-al-2022,mathieu-et-al-2019}.
+We adopt these approaches to run under 32-bit floating point arithmetic and reduce computational cost.